kschach/SEED/PITCHME.md

 #HSLIDE
 ## Socioeconomic Justice through the Welfare State
-- Is the welfare state an effective lever for justice and life-value?<!-- .element: class="fragment" -->
+- Is the welfare state an effective lever for social justice?<!-- .element: class="fragment" -->
-- Is access to the current complement of welfare state benefits sufficient?<!-- .element: class="fragment" -->

 #VSLIDE
 ### Marshall (1949) - Social Citizenship